btc2nxt/Self-Replicating-Kingdom/README.md

 # Self-Replicating-Kingdom
-It is a novel about a self replicating robot.
+It is a novel wrinting in Chinese about a self replicating robot.